twolfson/twolfson.com/articles/passionate-open-source.md

 If you feel like you are doing too much, then you probably are.
 Always give yourself time to relax and de-stress from other parts of your life.
 This is typically why I will give padded time estimates (e.g. "next weekend" for a Friday, "by the end of the weekend" for Monday).

 Also, don't forget that you aren't an island.
 Feel free to invite people who submit good PRs as collaborators and mark issues with "help-wanted" if they are too much work for now.

+# Don't forget why you started
+Sometimes when you are in the thick of everything, it's hard to remember why you started doing something.

+Every now and then, I need to remind myself of why I do open source in the first place.

+TODO: Link to "Why I do open source" article